Replaces the value stored in the field of an object reference or pointer with a new value.

 The stfld instruction replaces the value of a field of an object (type O) or via a pointer (type native int, &, or *) with a given value.
 Field is a metadata token that refers to a field member reference.
 The stfld instruction can have a prefix of either or both of Unaligned and Volatile.

 NullReferenceException is thrown if the object reference or pointer is a null reference and the field isn't static.

 MissingFieldException is thrown if field is not found in the metadata.
 This is typically checked when the Microsoft Intermediate Language (MSIL) instruction is converted to native code, not at runtime.

-The following Emit constructor overload can use the stfld opcode:
+The following Emit method overload can use the stfld opcode: